How to build your own mud kitchenFebruary 12, 2021 • Things to do at home and in the garden

-We cannot count how many times we’ve talked about the benefits of mud kitchens.
+We can’t count how many times we’ve talked about the benefits of mud kitchens.
 Not only are they super fun but also great for your child’s development.
+Find out how to build your own in 5 simple steps.

 They help them to connect with nature, support their cognitive growth and allow their imagination to flourish.
 Plus, they encourage children to spend more time playing outdoors which is the best thing about childhood!

 Have you ever wondered how to make your very own mud kitchen?
 It’s easier than you think plus you can use leftover materials and build one at minimal cost.
-We’ve rounded up a couple of simple steps on how to build one for your little explorers and help them get the most of it.
+Follow our tips and build one for your little explorers.

-You can build your mud kitchen from pretty much anything.
-We recommend wooden pallets, but you can also use a table, bricks, cardboard or even plywood and a couple of empty buckets to support them.
-Encourage children to get involved in the building process – we’re sure they’ll love it!
+You can build it from pretty much anything.
+We recommend wooden pallets, but you can also use a table, bricks, cardboard or even plywood and a couple of empty buckets.
+Get your children involved in the building process – we’re sure they’ll love it!
 It’s also a perfect opportunity for them to learn and develop creative skills.
 Try to make your mud kitchen as big as you possibly can.
-If you have enough space, maximise the work surface and try to create a mud kitchen that can be accessed from both sides so that children can face each other and cooperate.
+If you have enough space, maximise the work surface and build a mud kitchen that can be accessed from both sides so that children can face each other and cooperate.

 2) Add some cookware

-To build a perfect mud kitchen, you will obviously need cookware.
 If you have no spare or old cookware around the house, a trip to the nearest charity shop is a good idea.
 Collect a couple of old pans, containers, casseroles, saucepans, whisks, jars, bottles and whatever else you can think of and make your mud kitchen look as authentic as possible.
-You can even get some small hooks and hang pots and kitchen utensils to make your mud kitchen look even more enticing and fun.
-Silicone muffin trays are also a great idea, plus they are easy to clean and perfect for preparing delicious mud pies!
+You can even get some small hooks and hang pots and kitchen utensils to make your mud kitchen look even more authentic and fun.

 4) Decorate your mud kitchen